2021 Innovations In Education

 The Decrease of Paper Textbooks

 There are more and more schools who are embracing one of the future trends in education each year, namely the use of tablets and laptops in the classroom.
 This is mainly due to the features that allow educators to engage students with their lessons and gain rapid feedback.
-As a result, this this has led to a decrease in the amount of paper textbooks being printed.
+As a result, this has led to a decrease in the amount of paper textbooks being printed.
 While it’s not an overly drastic decline that’s taking place because of the costs involved with tablets coupled with changing school system budgets, the effect is being felt in that section of the publishing industry.
 To that end, there are companies which are now beginning to revamp themselves to craft digital education materials to be used in the classroom.
 This has led to some schools making more use of a digital curriculum in the OER (Open Educational Resources) network with these materials on hand, reinforcing another of the current trends in K-12 education.
 Digital education, as an industry, is on the rise due to the use of those materials and the willingness of school system administrators to pay fees for support services to the companies creating digital learning materials.

 Makerspaces and VR As STEM Pathways